 Whereas air cooling relies on air circulating through a heatsink, liquid cooling adopts a similar approach but uses fluid instead of air.

 Water – or any other liquid coolant – is pumped through the hoses which connect to the component that needs cooling – in this case, the CPU.
 But merely recirculating it is not enough, and the liquid needs its heatsink.

 That is precisely the role of the radiator in a liquid cooling setup.
 And to prevent it from overheating as well, we have a fan that keeps cool air running over it.

 Which One Should You Choose?

-Now, we will take a look at the important factors that you need to consider before making the choice between air and liquid cooling.
+Now, we will take a look at the important factors that you need to consider before making the decision between air and liquid cooling.

 There is no doubt about it.
 Liquid cooling is far more efficient and powerful than air cooling, primarily because a much higher volume of liquid coolant can circulate more efficiently.

 However, the more important thing to consider is whether you need that extra cooling power.
 For a CPU running at factory clock speeds, air cooling will be more than sufficient.
 Even if you plan on some light overclocking, liquid cooling is still unnecessary unless the CPU is pushed to the limit.

 Whereas liquid cooling is undeniably more efficient, air cooling has the advantage of being far more affordable.
 This is mainly due to the lower manufacturing costs, and the price differences can be measured in hundreds of dollars.

-Unless you have experience dealing with computer hardware, you will find installing and maintaining a liquid cooling setup nigh impossible.
+Unless you have experience dealing with computer hardware, you will find installing and maintaining a liquid cooling setup nearly impossible.